kyuhongl/open-frameworks-1/README.md

 make RunRelease
 ```

-## Setup notes
+## Setup

-The gesture detection works best with:
-- Decent lighting (hand needs contrast with background)
-- Hand about 1-2 feet from camera
-- If background is messy, press `b` with your hand out of frame, then toggle "Use Background Sub" in the GUI
+Works best with decent lighting and your hand 1-2 feet from camera.
+If background is cluttered, press `b` with your hand out of frame, then toggle "Use Background Sub" in the GUI.

-Adjust "Gesture Threshold" slider if your hand isn't being detected.
-You'll see the processed image in the top-left when the webcam view is on.
+If it's not detecting your hand, adjust the "Gesture Threshold" slider.
+The processed image shows up in the top-left when webcam view is on.

 ## How the CV works